 For Horizon Europe grant proposals, many of the application templates (see e.g. item “Methodology” in the standard form RIA IA) include an item on data management.
 In particular, this should address how the FAIR criteria are implemented.
 These criteria are also explicitly listed in the forms.
 In most Horzion Europe templates, the maximal length of the section is limited to ½ to 1 page.
 The European Commission provides an official Word template.

 All projects funded under Horizon Europe are required to submit a data management plan as a deliverable no later than six months after the start of funding.
 The EC provides an official Word template for this purpose.
 For assistance, you can contact the FAU research data team via email@example.com.

 Some publishers have also established basic principles of data availability which require provision of the data and filing in specific repositories for some data.
 Please be sure to account for possible costs in project applications.

 - Public Library of Science (PLOS) Journals: see Data Availability Policy and Materials and Software Sharing Policy

-- Wiley journals: have a data policy for each journal and are working towards offering a data sharing service for all Wiley journals.
+- Wiley journals: have established a separate data sharing policy for journals and a data sharing service for certain Wiley journals

 - Elsevier journals: see Research Data Policy and Text and Data Mining Policy